A bit of religious humor: What is the difference between a Baptist and a Methodist?

 But Lawrence cautioned that some of the fervor for Prohibition came from Protestant leaders, including Methodists, using the specter of rising Catholic immigration to help muster support.

 Methodists didn’t immediately toast the 21st amendment’s health.
-According to a Methodist Church survey in 1959, 56.8 percent of U.S. congregants said they believed Christians should totally abstain from alcoholic beverages.
+As late as a Methodist Church survey in 1959, 56.8 percent of U.S. congregants said they believed Christians should totally abstain from alcoholic beverages.

 By the 1960s, Methodist attitudes toward drinking were starting to moderate.